 Reading other people's flash fiction creations can be a useful process for writers.
 A simple web search for "flash fiction" will bring up many results.
 After reading some good stories, you'll almost certainly be inspired by the possibilities of the genre.

 Flash fiction can also be read in books.
 The oldest examples of very short fiction that are known today are often said to be Aesop's fables.
 The stories are thought to have been written in Ancient Greece during the sixth century BCE.
 Very short stories were likely written at an even earlier date, however.

 If you're tempted to submit your own flash fiction creations to an online or offline publication, make sure that you read the rules of the site or publication carefully.
 In addition, try to find some reviews of the publisher.
 You also need to be clear about the payment structure, if there is any, and about the rights that you give up and keep if your story is published.

-My first story below is 288 words long and might be classified as short short fiction by some people.
+Two of my flash fiction stories are shown below.
+The first story is 287 words long and might be classified as short short fiction by some people.
 The second is 112 words long and might be classified as microfiction.

 A Flash in the Pan

 Evan was casting a spell in the basement.
 Megan was in the living room waiting for the new arrival.
 "Have you started?" she yelled.
 "Yes, dear," Evan yelled back.
 "Remember to wipe your feet before you come upstairs," Megan said, as she often did when he performed spell work.
 She loved the things that he created for their home but hated the soot that his spells produced.

 Once he was able to concentrate, Evan discovered that his job was unusually easy.
 He was pleased to see the increasing intensity of the light and to feel its developing power.
 Upstairs, Megan watched the space next to the piano, hoping for the appearance of an armchair covered with a rose print fabric to match the drapes.